Swift runs for 2 TDs as No. 2 Georgia tops Tennessee, 38-12

 Tennessee: A sign of improvement: After six turnovers last week against Florida and a combined eight the last two weeks, the Vols had no turnovers before Banks’ fumble was recovered by Georgia’s Juwan Taylor with 3:24 remaining.
 Another reason for encouragement was the comeback attempt which cut the deficit to 12 points early in the final quarter before fading.

-Georgia: The Bulldogs showed improvement in their run defense.
+Georgia: There is more fine-tuning to be done on offense, but the Bulldogs showed improvement in their run defense — a priority for the week for coach Kirby Smart.
 After giving up 172 yards on the ground in last week’s 43-29 win at Missouri, Georgia held Tennessee to 66 yards rushing, including 30 yards on 12 carries in the first half.

-“We knew we couldn’t let it happen again,” said linebacker D’Andre Walker, referring to the Missouri game.
-“That wasn’t our brand of football.”

 LEGEND VS LEGEND